Kaz272/r_workshop_code/readme.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ```

-This revised format should render correctly on GitHub.
-You can copy and paste this content into your `README.md` file in your repository.
+You can add this summary section to your `README.md` to provide an overview of the improvements made during our chat session.